Illustration: Cover of DER SPIEGEL, Nr.6, 2017

 Domestically, his open endorsement of militant, racist, far-right activists has polarised American society beyond repair.
 Trump’s dismantling of Obama Care or the family separation policy enforced by ICE agents add to the long list of measures that pave the way for a very different America.
 Not even dozens of nuclear Russian warheads could have had a more devastating effect than Donald J Trump and his followers exercise on American society.
 Putin could not have wished for a more efficient weapon to dismantle America.

 But still, we have to give Trump credit.
-He will go down in history as a con artist extraordinaire, the man who sold America.
+He will go down in history as a con artist extraordinaire, the man who turned half of America into a Reality-TV Show.
 With more than 300 million USD in private debt and having evaded income tax for more than a decade almost completely (thanks here to the revelations by the New York Times), this president has been exposed for who he is: a fraud, a sham and more than this, as Nancy Pelosi, Speaker of the House of Representatives pointed out conclusively, a national security risk to the US.
 His inept management of the COVID-Crisis in America with more than 200,000 deaths (as per September 2020), complete the picture of a man who has failed on every account of responsible leadership.

 In his first debate with Joe Biden, it became clear that Trump is not interested in exchanging differing political viewpoints.
 It was not that he didn’t care preparing for the event.
 His constant interruptions, insults and yelling signalled to even the most tolerant observers: This is a dangerous man a man who is all out to prepare a state coup.
 Someone who, on running television, addressed the militant far-right hate-group ‘Proud Boys’ and told them to stand by.
 This is a man who openly called mail voting fraud and undermined the very basis of democracy, which is open and fair elections.
 What about the long-term effects on a societal level?